Annamarie2019/ExampleDApps/README.md

 5. To run a local node, open a separate terminal and run `node scripts/createLocal`.
 You’ll need to have this node running to deploy the dapps.

    The five supported networks are deployed: Moonbeam (ChainID: 2500), Avalanche (chainID: 2501), Fantom (chainID: 2502), Ethereum (chainID: 2503), and Polygon (chainID: 2504) on port 8500.

 6. To make sure that the address we use for examples is funded on all five supported testnets:

    a.
 Run `node/printBalances`.

 \[Editor: Suspicious syntax.
 Do you mean `node scripts/checkBalances`?
 If not, what?
-I tried node/printBalances, node printBalances, node scripts/checkBalances... all with errors (I saved image)]
+Is this shorthand for a commonly used longer command?
+I tried `node/printBalances` (Error: "No such file or directory"), `node printBalances` (Error: "Module not found"), `node scripts/checkBalances --address 0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` (Error: "Could not detect network"...even though "serving 5 networks on port 8500....on separate terminal window...I saved images).]

    b.
 Look for `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb`, the address we use to deploy and run all examples.